tidepool-org/development/README.md

 ## Add Tidepool Helper Script (recommended)

-Though not strictly necessary, we recommend that you manage your local Tidepool stack via the `tidepool` helper script provided by this repo at `/bin/tidepool`
+Though not strictly necessary, we recommend that you manage your local Tidepool stack via the `tidepool` helper script provided by this repo at `/bin/tidepool`.

+Most of this documentation will assume you've chosen to install the helper script, but we do have some Quick Start instructions for [managing the stack without the helper script](#without-the-tidepool-helper-script) for those who prefer to manage all the components directly.

 You can run the script from the root directory of this repo from your terminal with: